-But some scientists have argued that quantum randomness isn’t truly random.
-If I roll a die the outcome seems random, but it isn’t really.
+Yet some scientists have argued that quantum randomness isn’t truly random.
+If I roll a die, the outcome seems random, but it isn’t really.
 All of its bumps and turns are caused by the forces of gravity and the table in a complex dance, but that dance is deterministic.
 The moment the die leaves my hand, its fate is sealed, even though I don’t know the outcome until it happens.
 Perhaps quantum objects behave in the same way.
-They seem to act in random ways, but they are really governed by some deterministic hidden variables.
+Although they seem to act in random ways, they are really governed by some deterministic hidden variables.

 To understand the experiment, suppose we have a mischievous mutual friend named Jane.
 Whenever Jane wears out a pair of running shoes, she loves to prank us by sending one shoe to each of us.
-So, whenever you get a shoe in the mail from Jane, you know I’ve gotten one too.
+So, whenever you get a shoe in the mail from Jane, you know I’ve gotten one, too.
 One of us gets the right shoe, the other the left.
-But until either of us open our respective box, neither of us know which shoe we have.
-Once the box arrives at your door, you open it up, and find you have the left shoe.
+But until either of us opens our respective box, neither of us knows which shoe we have.
+Once the box arrives at your door, you open it up and find you have the left shoe.
 At that moment, you know I must have the right shoe.

 This is the heart of why Einstein referred to entanglement as “spooky action at a distance.”
 It’s spooky because entangled objects have a quantum connection, even if they are light-years apart.
 So, a measurement on one object is a measurement on both through this spooky entanglement.
 But it’s only spooky if the measurement we make is random.
 If it’s not random, then no spooky connection is necessary to explain the EPR results.